WinXP655/Win10UI/README.md

   3. My Music - Music
   4. My Pictures - Pictures
   5. My Network Places - Network
-- Add 2 shortcuts and set their icons to Win 10(system drive\Win10Pack\icons\imageres):
+- Optional - add 2 shortcuts and set their icons to Win 10(system drive\Win10Pack\icons\imageres):
   1. (Your username).
 Target: %userprofile%
   2. Control Panel.
 Target: control.exe
-- Set icons to this order
-  1. (user folder shortcut)
-  2. This PC
-  3. Network
-  4. Control Panel
-  5. Recycle Bin
-  6. Microsoft Edge

 That's it!
 You have successfully installed and used Win 10 UI Pack.
 Enjoy your new Windows XP!